 - Professor Layton and the Unwound Future: Claire and Layton have this going on.
 Claire was thought to have died in an accident involving a time travel experiment, but she ended up being sent ten years into the future instead.
 Unfortunately, as it was still experimental, this results in molecular instability, and they are ultimately forced to go back to their own time... in other words, back to the time machine explosion that would kill her.
 Even Layton takes off his hat in tears.

-It appears my time is up, at last.
+Claire (JP): It appears my time is up, at last.
 It was nice to see you again.
-It ended so suddenly; my... last time travel
+It ended so suddenly; my... last time travel.

-- In Homestuck, Dirk and Roxy exist years into the future relative to Jake and Jane, but are still capable of communicating with them with such ease that the latter two aren't even aware of the time difference.
+- In Homestuck, Dirk Strider and Roxy Lalonde exist years into the future relative to Jake English and Jane Crocker, but are still capable of communicating with them with such ease that the latter two aren't even aware of the time difference.
 Despite this, Dirk has fallen for Jake, who in turn has shown himself not at all entirely opposed to pursing this.
 It seems likely that the two would be able to meet up within Sburb, however.

 - In Justice League Unlimited, Supergirl falls in love with Brainiac 5 of the Legion of Super-Heroes when they go into the future, and she stays there to be with him when the rest of the heroes go back.